ucsc-ospo/ucsc-ospo.github.io/content/report/osre23/ucsc/susosp/20230524-nandinisaagar/index.md

 Namaste everyone🙏🏻!

 I'm Nandini Saagar, from Mumbai.
 An undergraduate student at the Indian Institute of Technology, Banaras Hindu University, IIT (BHU), Varanasi.
-As part of the [Strengthening Underserved Segments of the Open Source Pipeline](/project/osre23/ucsc/sus) my [proposal](https://docs.google.com/document/d/1snzaUfBvptLcWP7I8IyKYFuBNfVGxNe9mnYkFXhb5ZM/edit?usp=sharing) under the mentorship of **Emily Lovell** aims to strengthen the underserved segment of the open source pipeline.
+As part of the [Strengthening Underserved Segments of the Open Source Pipeline](/project/osre23/ucsc/sus) my [proposal](https://docs.google.com/document/d/1snzaUfBvptLcWP7I8IyKYFuBNfVGxNe9mnYkFXhb5ZM/edit?usp=sharing) under the mentorship of {{% mention elovell %}} aims to strengthen the underserved segment of the open source pipeline.

 My interest in Open Source was first piqued as a freshman when I was introduced to Open Source as a place where people from all communities and backgrounds come together to create software that can have real-world impact, that too in a completely autonomous and self-governed manner!
 I am so glad that I could transition from just a person who imagined Open Source to be a fair-eyed dream to being a part of multiple such communities.
 This journey has been life-defining for me, and that’s why I want to help deliver the message of Open Source to all teenagers!